-Vesteda Finance B.V.
-(VF) has no legal obligation to set up a supervisory board, as it is not a two-tier company (in Dutch "structuurvennootschap").
+VF has no legal obligation to set up a supervisory board, as it is not a two-tier company (in Dutch "structuurvennootschap").
 Since VF is not a company whose shares or depositary receipts thereof are admitted to a regulated market or multilateral trading facility within the European Union, the Corporate Governance Code does not apply and VF is also not obliged to appoint a supervisory board on that basis.
 However, as VF is a legal entity established in the Netherlands under Dutch law whose securities are admitted to trading on a regulated market, the Decree establishing an Audit Committee (in Dutch: "Besluit instelling auditcommissie") is applicable and VF should have an Audit Committee.
-VF acts as the financing vehicle of Vesteda Residential Fund (Fund) and these are the only activities that VF engages in.
+VF acts as the financing vehicle of the Fund and these are the only activities that VF engages in.
 The Supervisory Committee, and with it the Audit Committee, set up under the Terms & Conditions of the Fund, supervises the activities within the Fund.
 This also includes the financing activities that VF carries out for the purpose of financing the Fund.
 The Fund's Audit Committee thus acts de facto as VF's Audit Committee.

+Staff

-Staff In 2020, Vesteda Finance B.V. had no employees.
+In 2021, VF had no employees.